 (c) Conditions eligibility for any benefits other than waiver of premium, post-confinement, post-acute care or recuperative benefits on a prior institutionalization requirement.

-(2) (a) A long-term care insurance policy or rider shall not condition eligibility for non-institutional benefits on the prior of continuing receipt of skilled care services.
+(2) (a) A long-term care insurance policy or rider shall not condition eligibility for non-institutional benefits on the prior for continuing receipt of skilled care services.

 Drafting Note: The amendment to the section is primarily intended to require immediate and clear disclosure where a long-term care insurance policy or rider conditions eligibility for non-institutional benefits on prior receipt of institutional care.